ElArkk/jax-unirep/paper/paper.md

 being able to translate between frameworks is highly valuable.
 Model reimplementation was highly beneficial for this.

+UniRep was implemented in Tensorflow 1.13.
+TF1's computation graph-oriented API does not promote debugging ease.
-Tensorflow's syntax is not at all beginner-friendly, and so finding the spots in a TF model where one could speed up things (such as parallelize them) is hard.
-Also because the session and graph states of the model always need to be kept in mind.
+Hence, it may sometimes be difficult to find spots in a TF model where one could speed up computations.
-Stripping a TF model of it's syntactic overhead by re-implementing it in a (almost) purely numpy-based framework makes it easier to see the spots where a model is parallelizable and can be sped up in other ways.
+By instead treating neural network layers as functions that are eagerly evaluated, we could more easily debug model problems, particularly the pernicious tensor shape issues.

+We believe that the speedup that we observed by reimplementing in JAX came primarily from eliminating graph compilation overhead and an enhanced version of the original API design.
+In anecdotal tests, graph compilation would take on the order of dozens of seconds before any computation occurred.
+Because the original implementation's `get_reps` function did not accept multiple sequences, one had to use a for-loop to pass sequence strings through the model.
+If a user were not careful,
+in a worst-case scenario,
+they would end up paying the compilation penalty on every loop iteration.
+By preprocessing strings in batches of the same size, and by keeping track of the original ordering, then we could (1) avoid compilation penalty, and (2) vectorize much of the tensor operations over the sample axis, before returning the representation vectors in the original order of the sequences.
+In ensuring that the enhanced `get_reps` API accepted multiple sequences, we also reduced cognitive load for a Python-speaking protein data scientist who might be seeking to use the model, as the function safely handles a single string and an iterable of strings.

-If "models are software 2.0" [@kaparthy2017software2],
-then data science teams might do well to treat model weights as software artefacts that are shipped to end-users,
+Hence, if "models are software 2.0" [@kaparthy2017software2], then data science teams might do well to treat model weights as software artefacts that are shipped to end-users,